-During the creation process FreetypeFontSupplier is called FreeType to parse the byte array, extract the contours and fill it as FreetypeFontSupplier.GlyphInfo hashmap.
+During the creation process, FreetypeFontSupplier is called FreeType to parse the byte array, extract the contours and fill it as FreetypeFontSupplier.GlyphInfo hashmap.
 At the same time, the basic font metrics are discovered as well and become available once the FreetypeFontSupplier is created.

-After creation of FreetypeFontSupplier, FreeType is no longer used and everything is held in the memory.
+After the creation of FreetypeFontSupplier, FreeType is no longer used and everything is held in the memory.
 All computations and drawings are performed by our code, not by FreeType2.
 So, you don’t need to think about Cairo and other Linux-world libraries with wrappers.
 Once the font is parsed, all further operations are pure .NET.

-If you have only CIDType2 from PDF, just extract the bytes of the font into array and let the library work.
-The in-existence of the certain characters might limit paints, but the known glyphs will work well.
+If you have only CIDType2 from PDF, just extract the bytes of the font into an array and let the library work.
+The in-existence of certain characters might limit paints, but the known glyphs will work well.
 Please do not forget to extract PDF Encoding and/or CMap conversions additionally in your code, especially for the case Type0 descendants; some “optimizers” might keep only codes of the glyphs in fonts instead of normal tables.
 Over-optimized PDFs might be a bunch of surprises.

 To start using the library, just specify the font file: private Matrix defaultMatrix = new Matrix(0.01f, 0, 0, 0.01f, 0, 0); FreetypeFontSupplier fsup = new FreetypeFontSupplier( File.ReadAllBytes(“arial.ttf”), defaultMatrix);

 The default matrix is necessary to scale glyphs in a normal canvas for measurements and drawings.
-For example, for SVG library the “common size” is 100.
+For example, for the SVG library, the “common size” is 100.
 Thus, we use 1/100 for scaling for this case.
 Defaults are useable for most cases, so you can leave the 2nd parameter as null.

 Once a file is loaded you can compute the sizes of the text for 12pt font size:

-In the same way we can compute ascent, descent and even “units per em”.
+In the same way, we can compute ascent, descent and even “units per em”.

 Now we can either discover such details from the font, for example, to produce a new format (like SVG) or imply draw the text as follows: